ahryho/psychoGxE/code/integrative/meqtl/04_me-qtl_analysis/04_04_me-qtl_snp_annotation/README.md

 ## Results

-The results are stored on the MPIP computational cluster:
+The results are stored on the MPIP computational cluster.

-- annotation: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/matrixEQTL/meqtls/with_missingness/annotation/snps`
-- enrichment: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-array/output/data/integrative/matrixEQTL/meqtls/with missigness/enrichment/snps`

-Visualisation of the results is [here](https://github.com/ahryho/psychoGE/tree/master/code/integrative/meqtl/04_me-qtl_analysis/04_06_snps_with_missingness).

 ## References